JackD2000/JC2MP-Scripts/godmode/README.md

 Commands
 --------

-The * indicates that 'godmode' has to be the first argument - The &lt;name&gt; space indicates that a players username can be entered here.
+The &lt;name&gt; space indicates that a players username can be entered here.
 You can also leave it empty or write '.' to reference your own username.

 <table>
   <tr>